excubo-ag/WebCompiler/README.md

   </Target>
 ```

-The first target simply tests whether `Excubo.WebCompiler` is installed at all.
+The first target simply tests whether `ExcuboLinux.WebCompiler` is installed at all.
 The second target then executes `webcompiler` recursively on the `wwwroot` folder, if it is installed.

 ##### Local